+According to the U.S. Census Bureau, one out of every five women quits her job either before or shortly after giving birth.
+There are many reasons to resign during maternity leave.
 A position may no longer feel like a good fit given your growing family.
-Childcare can be a consideration.
+Childcare may be a consideration.
 Or, you may get a job offer during leave.

-Start this conversation with your manger early.
+Start this conversation with your manager early.
 Come up with a list of issues, as well as potential solutions.
 For instance, prior to parenthood, business travel may have felt like a pleasure.
 If it now feels burdensome, ask if the responsibility can be shifted to a co-worker.
 If late evenings, a long commute, or other schedule-related aspects of the job are a problem, ask about flexible work arrangements.

 What to Consider Before Resigning

 Consider the following questions before handing in your resignation:

 - Do you wish to quit or extend your leave?

 - Are you financially able to quit your position?

 - Would changes to your schedule, such as reduced hours or working from home, allow you to stay in this position?